The Prince and the Pauper: Television

-A 1975 BBC television adaptation starred Nicholas Lyndhurst.

-In a 1976 ABC Afterschool Special, Lance Kerwin played the dual role in a modern American-based adaptation of the story entitled P.J. and the President's Son.
+In a 1976 ABC Afterschool Special, Lance Kerwin plays the dual role in a modern American-based adaptation of the story titled "P.J. and the President's Son".

 The BBC produced a television adaptation by writer Richard Harris, consisting of six thirty-minute episodes, in 1976.
-Nicholas Lyndhurst played both Prince Edward and Tom Canty.
+Nicholas Lyndhurst plays both Prince Edward and Tom Canty.

 Ringo, a 1978 TV special starring Ringo Starr, involves the former Beatles drummer trading places with a talentless look-alike.

-The BBC TV comedy series Blackadder the Third has an episode, "Duel and Duality," where the Prince Regent believes that the Duke of Wellington is after him.
+The BBC TV comedy series Blackadder the Third has an episode, "Duel and Duality", in which the Prince Regent believes that the Duke of Wellington is after him.
 The prince swaps clothes with his butler Blackadder and says, "This reminds of that story 'The Prince and the Porpoise'."
-Blackadder corrects him: "and the Pauper," to which the prince replies "ah yes, the Prince and the Porpoise and the Pauper."
+Blackadder corrects him: "and the Pauper," to which the prince replies, "Ah yes, the Prince and the Porpoise and the Pauper."
 Since Blackadder the Third is set during the early 1800s, this is an anachronism.

-In 1996, PBS aired a Wishbone adaptation titled "The Prince and the Pooch" with Wishbone playing both Tom Canty and Edward VI.
+In 1996, PBS aired a Wishbone adaptation titled "The Prince and the Pooch", with Wishbone playing both Tom Canty and Edward VI.

 The BBC produced a six-part dramatization of the story in 1996, adapted by Julian Fellowes, starring James Purefoy, with Keith Michell reprising his role of Henry VIII.
+This series was nominated for a British Academy Children's Award.

 A 2011 episode of Phineas and Ferb ("Make Play", season 2, episode 64) follows a similar storyline, with Candace switching places with Princess Baldegunde of Drusselstein and discovering that royal life is dull.

+Switched at Birth is an American teen and family drama television series that premiered on ABC Family on June 6, 2011.